 Well, there are some more characters on the way, but we’ll meet them next time.

-We thank You, Lord, that You have graciously numbered us among the few, that You have plucked us up out of our ignorance and unbelief and You have graced us to love Your Son and to be loved by Him.
-We thank You for the privileges that are ours and the opportunities that are ours and we can only pray that our story in some way may be like that of Simon, that You used us here and You used us there and in exponential ways that we can’t understand here, we were part of Your great work.
-We thank You, first of all, that we have a name written in the Lamb’s Book of Life and we have a history some written and some yet to be written.
-And may all that is written be honoring to You.
-Use us, Lord, for Your glory, we pray in Your Son’s name.
-Amen.
+We thank you, Lord, that you have graciously numbered us among the few, that you have plucked us up out of our ignorance and unbelief, and you have graced us to love your Son and to be loved by Him.
+We thank you for the privileges that are ours and the opportunities that are ours, and we can only pray that our story in some way may be like that of Simon, that you used us here and you used us there, and in exponential ways that we can’t understand here, we were part of your great work.

 This article is also available and sold as a booklet.